Estonia–Germany relations

 Estonia–Germany relations (Eesti-Saksamaa suhted; Estnisch-deutsche Beziehungen) are foreign relations between Estonia and Germany.
 Estonia has an embassy in Berlin.
 Germany has an embassy in Tallinn.
 Both countries are full members of the European Union, NATO, OECD, OSCE, Council of Europe, Council of the Baltic Sea States, HELCOM and WTO.

 History

+Since Estonia became part of the State of the Teutonic Order in the Middle Ages, Baltic Germans have played a significant role in Estonian society.